Samar Dudin

 Samar Dudin (born 24 December 1962) is a Jordanian Educator, Theatre Artist, and Community Organizer.
 She is the Regional Director and Head of Programs at "Ruwwad Al Tanmeya" (2010 - Present), a community development organization focused on Youth Organizing, Education, and Civic Engagement.
 She also served as Ruwwad Jordan's Country Director for the past 14 years.

 On the 24th of February 2024, she was elected as the first woman secretary general for the social democratic party in Jordan and led the electoral union list "Al Tayyar Al Democrati".
 She resigned after the party lost the elections on September 11th, 2024.
 She continues to support the social democratic movement focused on youth.

 Dudin's interdisciplinary career integrates education, theatre arts, and community action to drive social change.

 Early life and education

 Samar Dudin was born in 1962 in Hebron, to a Palestinian-Jordanian family.
 Her mother is from Gaza, and her father is from Hebron.
 She completed her secondary education in Jordan before pursuing higher education in the United States.
 Dudin obtained a Bachelor's degree in Theatre Arts from Santa Clara University in California in 1985.
 Her academic background in theatre arts has informed much of her subsequent work, particularly in the fields of education, arts, and social activism.

-Personal life
+Personal

 Samar Dudin is married to Sa’ed Karajah and has three daughters.